In this article

 As these data points are part of the page content it makes sense to create a product object, within the content object.
 So when selecting the properties in the cohort builder they are prefixed by “content.product.”

 The same publisher wants to collect the category of each site on every pageview.
 To do this, they collect an additional property

 - Site Category (String)

-As this data point is not related to content it makes sense to create a new site object, separate to the content object.
-So when selecting the property in the segment builder it is prefixed by “site.”
+As this data point is not related to the content it makes sense to create a new site object, separate to the content object.
+So when selecting the property in the cohort builder it is prefixed by “site.”

 Recommended Process for Deciding Your Schema

 Here are the steps we recommend for choosing your pageview event schema: